ip69719/ci-portfolio-four/README.md

 ![](https://github.com/ip69719/ci-portfolio-four/blob/main/django_eleganza/assets/documents/images/features/edit_booking.png)

-If inputs meet the required conditions, then the updated appointment details will be saved when the user clicks the “Update” button.
-A message will be displayed at the top of the site confirming that the appointment has been successfully updated.
+If inputs meet the required conditions, the user can click the “Update” button to save the updated appointment details; a message will confirm the successful update at the top of the site.
 Then, the user will be redirected to the Appointments page.

 ![](https://github.com/ip69719/ci-portfolio-four/blob/main/django_eleganza/assets/documents/images/features/edit_confirm_msg.png)